Ferlab-Ste-Justine/terraform-etcd-zonefile/README.md

 It should theoretically work with other kinds of dns servers, but it has not be empirically verified.

-## Supported Records

-At the current time, only **A** records are supported.
-More may be added later as the need arises.

 ## Supported Refresh Rates

 The epoch, in seconds, is used to update the value of the zonefile serial number.